MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Add a delay

-You can add delay in UI flows to help control the UI flow run.
+You can add delays in Windows recorder (V1) flows to help control the flow run.

 Follow these steps to add a delay to a UI flow that you've recorded.